xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 Alternative thinking about layer two is, that by choice we have collapsed the multiverse (grouped by the collapse).

-Layer 3 is when host opens one of remaining doors that has goat (there might be one or two such doors, if there are two host chooses randomly...
-As an exercise think about what would it mean if host did not choose uniformly).
+Layer 3 is when the host opens one of the remaining doors with a goat (there might be one or two such doors, if there are two the host chooses randomly...
+As an exercise, think about what would it mean if the host did not choose uniformly).
 Red states are the ones where we win by keeping our door, green ones where we win by switching.
 Interestingly both global (whole layer) and all collapsed multiverses imply winning probabilities for staying and switching 1/3 and 2/3 respectively!

-Last layer is an attempt at demonstration for one of cases where confusion is coming from.
+Last layer is an attempt at demonstration for one of the cases where confusion is coming from.
 The question whether the car is behind left or right door is different from whether it is the door we choose or the other one.

 If you look at uncollapsed multiverse and ask about probabilities for left versus right, it is uniform (1/2 for each of remaining door).
 But once you have chosen a door suddenly asymmetry emerges.
-Part of our multiverse have collapsed.
+Part of our multiverse has collapsed.
 If our door is the left one of remaining ones, then it has only 1/3 probability of hiding a car.

-The question is not whether it is behind left or right door (in the uncollapsed multiverse), but whether it is behind left or right door given our choice of door.
+The question is not whether it is behind the left or right door (in the uncollapsed multiverse), but whether it is behind left or right door given our choice of door.

-Perhaps confusion here is similar to [Gambler's_fallacy](https://en.wikipedia.org/wiki/Gambler's_fallacy) where people assume that after head flipping another head is less probable not realising that by first flip part of multiverse available to them has collapsed and now it is 1/2 again.
+Perhaps confusion here is similar to [Gambler's_fallacy](https://en.wikipedia.org/wiki/Gambler's_fallacy) where people assume that after head flipping another head is less probable not realising that by the first flip part of multiverse available to them has collapsed and now it is 1/2 again.

 ~~~ {.dot-render}